Distribution of primes of split reductions for abelian surfaces: Introduction

 \end{enumerate} \end{theorem}

-\begin{theorem} Let $A/K$ be an absolutely simple abelian surface such that $\End_{\overline{K}}(A)=\End_{K}(A)$ is isomorphic to an order in a real quadratic field $E$. \begin{enumerate} \item[(i)] Assuming GRH for Dedekind zeta functions, we have that for all sufficiently large $x$,
+\begin{theorem} Let $A/K$ be an absolutely simple abelian surface such that $\End_{\overline{K}}(A)=\End_{K}(A)$ is isomorphic to an order in a real quadratic field $F$.
+We have that for all sufficiently large real number $x$, \begin{enumerate} \item[(i)] assuming GRH,